 The weather in Callander

 This is the climate diagram in Callander.
-July is the warmest month in Callander with average maximum temperatures of 19°.
-However, temperatures can go lower than 2° in Callander in January.
-The rainiest month is January while the driest month is May.
+On average, the warmest month is July.
+Conversely, January is the coolest month in Callander, with temperatures going under 2°.
+The rainiest month is July while the driest month is May.

 Take a trip to the Highlands in a Callander holiday cottage

 Nicknamed "Gateway to the Highlands", the picturesque town of Callander is an ideal destination for visitors who want to experience Scotland's natural beauty and discover its fascinating history.
 Located on the edge of the Loch Lomond National Park, Callander is also only a few miles from the historic city of Stirling.
 Stay in Callander accommodation and explore Scotland for yourself.

 Whisky and gin

 Scotland is rightly famous for its excellent whisky, and if that is your tipple, make sure you visit Deanston Distillery, just south of Callander.
 This former cotton mill was converted into a distillery in the 1960s and is open to visitors who want to take a tour and try a sample of their produce.
 As well as whisky, Scotland is fast becoming well known as a gin producer, and Callander's McQueen Gin is one those up-and-coming producers – using an old whisky distillery to produce gins flavoured with Sweet Citrus, Chocolate Mint and Mocha, as well as a standard Premium Dry Gin.
 Make sure you visit the shop and take a bottle back to your self catering Callander cottage.

 Meet local wildlife